 Across all the education providers visited, the keys to good outcomes were good teaching and learning, close tracking, rigorous monitoring of progress with intervention quickly put in place, and a thorough evaluation of the impact of additional provision.

 Ofsted SEN Review 2010

-STAGE 1 Well-differentiated, quality first teaching, including, where appropriate, the use of Wave 1 or Wave 2 Interventions.
+STAGE 1 Quality first teaching, including, where appropriate, adapted resources and the use of Wave 1 or Wave 2 Interventions.

 All vulnerable learners to be included on a whole-school provision map.